15 October 11:00 - 12:30 BST

-This talk explores how an artist can incorporate sustainable practices into their performances, and how working sustainably can enrich a performance.
-Throughout the talk we will explore the action points already implemented by artists, companies and movements on the panel, what positive change we’ve seen in the Nordic performing arts, and what future action points can help artists create national and international work that still considers climate action.
+This talk explored how an artist can incorporate sustainable practices into their performances, and how working sustainably can enrich a performance.
+Throughout the talk we explored the action points already implemented by artists, companies and movements on the panel, what positive change we’ve seen in the Nordic performing arts, and what future action points can help artists create national and international work that still considers climate action.

 Annika Bromberg, performance designer, Sweden.

 Abigael Winsvold, Acting for Climate, Norway.

 Chaired by Cut the Cord's director & producer Camilla Gürtler.

 Annika Bromberg studied set and costume design at Dramatiska Institutet from 1994-1997.
 She has designed sets and costumes for approximately 85 productions, mostly in Sweden but occasionally abroad.
 Several of her productions were selected to perform at the Swedish Performing Arts Biennale.
 Annika has been a guest lecturer in production design at Södertörn University in Stockholm and at Göteborg University in Gothenburg.
 She sits on the board of the Swedish Stage Designers Guild and she has recently joined the expert group of a new European project on developing Sustainability in Audiovisual production, on behalf of FIA and Scen och Film.
 This year, Annika finished a master's degree at Stockholm University of the Arts with a focus on international performing arts and sustainability.